 The Graduate School of Education also offers an Educational Leadership Certificate of Advanced Studies (CAS) program, designed to prepare prospective educational leaders and administrators to serve in PreK-12 schools and school districts.
 This program leads to eligibility to earn New York state certification as school building and school district leaders.

-Finally, GSE offers a highly selective doctoral program in education that encourages individuals to become leaders in curriculum development, educational theories and practices, and educational reform.
+GSE also has a highly selective doctoral program in education that encourages individuals to become leaders in curriculum development, educational theories and practices, and educational reform.

 A faculty adviser is assigned to newly matriculated students.
 This adviser works with students on planning a program of study and also answers questions on careers and graduate school.
 In addition, the Graduate School of Education office (Academic B- 230) has an excellent staff that is committed to providing students with the best academic experience possible.
 From providing general information about programs to providing guidance toward successful completion of a teacher education program, the Graduate School of Education faculty and staff are here to ensure student success.